 Traffic data and traffic counts will inform our approach to the site.
 This is likely to include strategies for promoting green forms of transport, and might also include junction improvements to local roads.

 A number of people have raised concerns about noise levels on the new 3G pitch and we have shared this feedback with our noise consultant.
 The planning application will be accompanied by a noise report including noise mitigation measures if required.
 This will be in collaboration with the Council’s Environmental Health Officers.

 Concerns have been raised about the impact of the development on local infrastructure.
 This is for the Council to consider once we have submitted the planning application and we have shared your feedback with councillors.
 As part of the planning application, we will be including a commitment to contribute funding to local facilities such as schools, libraries and childcare facilities to help mitigate any impacts from an increase in the number of residents.

 We have received a number of suggestions on changes to the design of the site.
 We have limited scope to change the location of the sports facilities and the residential homes due to the topography of the site although we are continuing to work on the detail of site layout.

 These limitations also restrict our options regarding vehicular access to the site.
 We have discussed a number of alternative access points with the Council and our discussions and evidence gathering are ongoing.
 Our current analysis points to this as the most favourable access route.

 A number of suggestions have focused on housing density.
 There will be a mix of homes including apartments, terraced, semi-detached and detached houses and the majority will be two storey, in keeping with those of the local area.
 In our emerging design, some three storey buildings will be located within the centre of the site to identify focal points and key character areas.
-The apartment blocks adjacent to the college building will also be three storey to ensure correct proportions and to provide a design transition from the college buildings to the residential parts.

 You can see feedback from the August workshop here: